 Symptoms of Neuropathy

-People who have diabetes have a higher chance of contracting neuropathy.
-Cancer patients who have been through or are undergoing chemotherapy can also develop neuropathy.
-Traumatic injury patients or those who have recently had surgeries can face neuropathy later in life.
-If you tick any of the boxes above, you need to keep an eye out for neuropathy symptoms.
-Since neuropathy can also spread through genes, infections, or exposure to toxins, here are some symptoms you need to look out for:
+People who have diabetes have a higher chance of developing neuropathy.
+Cancer patients who have undergone or are undergoing chemotherapy can also develop it.
+Patients with traumatic injuries or recent surgeries can also eventually develop neuropathy.
+If you tick any of the boxes above, it is recommended to keep an eye out for symptoms of neuropathy.
+Neuropathy is also linked to genetics, infections, and exposure to toxins.
+Below are the primary symptoms of neuropathy.

 - Numbness of hands and feet